Training Commands for your Dachshund

 See our disclaimer for more details.

-In this Article, we will review how to teach your Dachshund puppy verbal commands and learn how to stop Dachshund Separation Anxiety.
+In this Article, we will review Dachshund puppy training (verbal commands) and learn how to stop Dachshund Separation Anxiety.

 Did you know that you can start training your dachshund basic commands before he is 6 months old?
 The sooner that you start teaching, the better.
 Keep your puppy command training sessions short and sweet.
 Just like young children, puppies have a short attention span.
 Don’t let training go on too long.